-Grandma's homemade cookie recipes make the best cookies from scratch you've ever tasted.
-These old fashioned cookies are wonderfully inexpensive to make, and their ingredients are so wholesome that you and your children can eat them freely.
+Grandma's old fashioned cookie recipes make the best cookies from scratch you've ever tasted.
+These homemade cookies are wonderfully inexpensive to make, and their ingredients are so wholesome that you and your children can eat them freely.

-You will love seeing everyone enjoying your homemade cookies.
+You will love seeing everyone enjoying your old time cookies.
 Heck, they'll rave about them!
 And they might even steal them!
 (Read more about that below.)
 But, don't worry, you can always make a fresh batch in a pinch.

 Bob Hope wasn't the only one who had fond memories.
 I can recall when growing up on the farm, there was always a large tin of freshly baked cookies sitting in the pantry.

 I was told not to touch them, but I often sneaked one or two when Mom wasn't looking — okay, okay — I confess.
 I sneaked a handful.

 Sometimes I got caught, but Mom never complained too much.
 She loved to see us enjoying them, and she could always bake more when needed.

 Tucked away in the happy carefree memories of childhood, everybody has a special cookie jar or tin.
 Maybe it sat in one corner of the cupboard, or maybe it was set high up to keep little hands from removing its contents too easily.